Strength & Conditioning - MSc/PgD/PgC

 • Managing Coaching Problems (20 credits)

-• Sports Coaching: Theory to Practice (20 credits)
+• Sport Coaching: Theory to Practice (20 credits)

 Graduates of the programme can continue their studies and register for a research degree (MPhil/PhD) in a related subject.
-Other graduates will pursued career as professional strength and conditioning coaches, technical coaches, work within the health and fitness industry, act as consultants and lecture (further and higher education).
+Other graduates will pursued careers as professional strength and conditioning coaches working for the Home Country Sports Institutes, professional sports teams and National Governing Bodies, technical coaches, work within the health and fitness industry, act as consultants and lecture (further and higher education).